 And so it went, and upon my 30th birthday, I found myself studying to become a hatha yoga instructor under the tutelage of Calcuttan-born Bikram Choudhury in Beverly Hills, California.
 And nearing my 31st birthday I found myself visiting Pondicherry, India, home of the Sri Aurobindo Ashram.

 Before traveling to India, I had read perhaps two books by Sri Aurobindo, and several books about him and the Mother of Pondicherry.
 The books told of an Integral Yoga and a consciousness yet to grace the human race called the Supramental Truth-Consciousness.
-Upon entering Pondicherry, I read my way through the Ashram's Visitor Center and I consequently broke down in tears at the realization that Sri Aurobindo and the Mother were somehow the Father and Mother of the Truth-Consciousness that was laboriously and methodically being born in me, and on the planet.
-In addition to tears of joy, I simultaneously felt deep grief, seemingly out of the blue, that there was another phase of the yoga, another descent of the knowledge.
-It was not finished.
-I intuited then and there that the Ashram was quite fossilized around the story of the Two (Sri Aurobindo and the Mother), and that any addition to that Two would meet with great resistence.
-For weeks I remained in Pondicherry and read on and on, filled with great inspiration that this planet was destined to house a greater creation, an evolution beyond what we are capable of now, and that we are indeed in a transition from a smaller truth and expression of Life and Love to some larger Truth and expression of Life and Love.
-Central to this evolutionary shift in nature is the sloughing off of the small concerns of the individual ego, the separate self.
-Sri Aurobindo and the Mother called this massive shift, the Supramental Descent.
+Upon entering Pondicherry, I read my way through the Ashram's Visitor Center and at the end of the visual presentation (which ended with the last portraits taken of Sri Aurobindo and the Mother before they passed) I unexpectedly broke down in tears at the realization that Sri Aurobindo and the Mother were somehow the Father and Mother of the Truth-Consciousness that was laboriously and methodically being born in me, and on the planet.
+In addition to tears of joy, I simultaneously felt waves of deep grief, seemingly out of the blue, knowing somehow then and there that there was a third phase of the yoga that needed to happen, a third phase of the descent of higher knowledge was going to have a hard time to say the least.
+I intuited that the Ashram was quite fossilized around the story of the TWO great yogis (Sri Aurobindo and the Mother), and that any expansion of this story would meet with great resistance.
+For weeks I remained in Pondicherry and read on and on, filled with great inspiration that this planet was destined to house a greater creation, an evolution beyond what we are capable of now, and that we are indeed in a transition from a smaller truth and expression of Life and Love to some larger truth and expression of Life and Love.
+Central to this evolutionary shift is the sloughing off of the small concerns of the individual ego, the separate self.
+Sri Aurobindo and the Mother called this massive shift, the Supramental Manifestation.
 They indicated that it is a transition comparable to the magnitude of the shift from animal consciousness to mental human consciousness and that this transition is immanent.

 After Pondicherry, still not well enough physically or psychologically to face the pollution, noise and chaos of mainstream India, I retreated to the hill station of Kodaikanal in Tamil Nadu.
 There I had various beautiful revelations about the course of my life and the mental blockages that held me back from surrendering to my true nature and living the Truth of my being at any given moment.
 Many pieces of seemingly random life fell into place and made a coherent whole.
 Kodaikanal was the only place I had been in India, where I actually imagined I could live happily for some time.
 From that grace, I proceeded to the Vivekananda Yoga Center outside Bangalore for a month.
 I then stepped onto a plane in New Delhi, headed homeward with the certainty that I would never be inclined to return to India, and a bad feeling in my stomach that translated into, "This country is asphyxiating itself, slowly killing itself.
 This country is doomed."